cbonoz/unite25/notes.md

 SwapJar solves these problems by creating a **universal, gasless tipping experience** powered by 1inch Fusion+:

-**🎯 One Link, Any Token**: Recipients create a single shareable link that accepts tips in ANY token from multiple chains (Ethereum, Base, Optimism, Stellar), removing blockchain complexity for supporters.
+**🎯 One Link, Any Token**: Recipients create a single shareable link that accepts payments in ANY token from multiple chains (Ethereum, Base, Optimism, Stellar), removing blockchain complexity for supporters.

 **⚡ Gasless Auto-Swaps**: Using 1inch Fusion+, all incoming tips are automatically swapped to the recipient's preferred stablecoin without them paying any gas fees, ensuring they keep 100% of the tip value.